Luphen1/Healthcare-Portfolio-Project/README.md

  (The primary datasets utilized for the project was downloaded from the provided link)

 - [Tools](#Tools)
+ I analyzed a dataset of 1000 records using Python JupyterNotebook, leveraging libraries such as pandas for data manipulation, NumPy for statistical insights, and seaborn and matplotlib for data visualization.

 - [Data Cleaning/Data Analysis](#Data_Cleaning/Data_Analysis)

+In the initial data preparation, I performed the following tasks below:

+Data loading and inspection.
+Handling for missing values.
+Checking for duplicate values.
+Data preprocessing.

 - [Explanatory Data Analysis](#Explanatory_Data_Analysis)

+  EDA involved exploring the supermarket dataset to answer key questions such as:

 - [Data Analysis](#Data_Analysis)